 However, this isn't always easy!
-For one thing, teaching assistants and others (e.g. parents, mentors) who work in school classrooms may find themselves holding very different views about the importance, relevance and messages of religion to those held by the students.
+In particular, teachers may find themselves holding very different views about the importance, relevance and messages of religion to those held by their students.
 There are various ways of dealing with this - schools typically have policies about such matters as religious dress and time for prayers.
 It is also important not to equate cultural practices concerning arranged marriages or female genital mutilation with religious positions.
-More generally, religion can be thought of as a controversial issue, namely as one where a range of positions may validly be held.
-In most instances the cardinal rule is for teachers, teaching assistants and others who work in school classrooms to respect students - and vice versa - even if they don't agree with them.
-As students grow older, they can benefit from adults who disagree with them talking with them, helping them to think of the implications of their views, so long as this is always done in a non-confrontational manner that doesn't appear to attack religion and doesn't abuse the authority that adults in schools almost inevitably have over students.
+More generally, religion can be thought of as a controversial issue, namely as one where a range of positions may rationally be held.
+In most instances the cardinal rule is for teachers to respect students - and vice versa - even if they don't agree with them.
+As students grow older, they can benefit from teachers who disagree with them talking with them, helping them to think of the implications of their views, so long as this is always done in a non-confrontational manner that doesn't appear to attack religion and doesn't abuse the authority that teachers have over their students.